-1. Select either the “Air Quality” or “Health Impact” tab. (“Air Quality” is set as the default.)
+- Select either the ‘Air Quality’ or ‘Health Impact’ tab.
+By default, the ‘Air Quality’ will be selected.
 When a tab is selected, the text color will be gold and the tab will be dark blue.

-2. Use the menu on the left side of the screen to define the parameters of your search.
-Parameters for both Air Quality and Health Impact include country, pollutant, comparison region, and sub-comparison region as illustrated below (more information on regions and sub-regions).
+- Use the menu on the left side of the screen to define the parameters of your search.
+Parameters for both air quality and health impact are pollutant, country, comparison country or region, and sub-comparison region as illustrated below (more information on regions and sub-regions).

-- The health impact search has an additional category of "measures of health burden," which include a choice between deaths (numbers or age-standardized rates) and disability-adjusted life-years (DALYs).
-These terms are defined in the Glossary and explained in more detail in the Report.
+- The health impact search has an additional category for measures of health burden which include a choice of the numbers or rates of premature deaths or of disability adjusted-life-years or DALYs which are defined in the glossary and explained in more detail in the report.

-3. Select a pollutant.
-You can choose ambient particulate matter, ozone, or household air pollution.
-For health burden there is an additional category, “Air Pollution,” which represents the combined contributions of ambient particulate matter, ozone, and household air pollution.
+- Select from one of three pollutants: ambient particulate matter pollution, ozone, and household air pollution.
+For health burden, there is an additional category, 'Air Pollution', which is the sum of the contributions of particulate matter pollution, ozone, and household air pollution.

-9. Zoom in on any plot.
-You can also zoom in on any plot by using the mouse to draw a box around the points of interest.
-To zoom out, press the “Reset zoom” button in the upper right-hand corner of the plot.
+- You can also zoom in on any plot using the mouse to draw a box around the points of interest.
+To zoom out press the 'Reset zoom' button in the upper right-hand corner of the plot.